Systems Chemistry: Reaction Networks for Life-Like Behavior

 We research on chemical reaction networks with an emphasis on dissipative cyclic reaction networks for materials systems applications, and with a focus to connect different languages of chemical reaction networks.
 Dynamic DNA Nanoscience and some chemical fuels are parts of our toolbox.

-This research is supported by an ERC Starting Grant and by the European Training Network Creanet.
+This research is supported by an ERC Starting Grant, by the European Training Network Creanet, and by the Collaborative Research Center 1552 "Defects and Defect Engineering in Soft Matter"

 5 Selected References: